 When you want to get free from alcohol or drugs, having proper motivation can help.
 If you don’t know the reasons why you want to remain on the sobriety path, it can be more challenging to resist the temptation to drink or drug.
 SMART Recovery encourages members to make a list of why they want to remain free from alcohol or drugs.
 By writing down the pros and cons of using such substances, it can help them set boundaries and be clear about what they really want.

 When you stop drinking or drugging, you’ll most likely have to contend with the urge to use every now and then.
 For some people, this urge can be quite often.
 How do you cope with such urges?
 SMART Recovery teaches you to identify what kinds of things trigger such cravings.
 Then, when you’re aware of those triggers, you can use distraction techniques to overcome them or you can learn to identify irrational thoughts associated with urges.

-This is the point where you really get serious with your thoughts, feelings, and behaviors.
-Thoughts influence feelings, and feelings influence behaviors, so if you can become an observer of your thoughts and examine them like a detective, you’ll be more apt to see just what ones are not serving you well.
+This is the point where you really get serious with your thoughts, feelings, and behaviours.
+Thoughts influence feelings and feelings influence behaviours, so if you can become an observer of your thoughts and examine them like a detective, you’ll be more apt to see just what ones are not serving you well.
 You’ll be able to identify what you’re thinking and feeling better and give yourself permission to feel those negative thoughts momentarily.
-Then, work through them rather than try to numb them by alcohol or drugs.
+Then, work through them rather than try to numb them with alcohol or drugs.
 This takes time and practice but it is quite possible.